Mal0XHiD/Syafiq-Logic-Stic/README.md

 4. run syafiq logic-stic.exe

 Controls:
-Use WASD or Arrow key to move around and jump, you can also use spacebar to jump
+-Use WASD or Arrow key to move around and jump, you can also use spacebar to jump

+How to play?
+- Select the level that you desire
+- Complete the level by progressing the level until you head to the finish line
+- Collect collectibles in every levels
+- Complete all sorts of puzzle and obsticle to continue your progress
+- Watch out for all sorts of Danger in every levels or else you might regretting your decision